FabricMC/fabric-docs/develop/resource-conditions.md

 ### Creating Your Condition {#creating-your-condition}

-A resource condition consists of three parts: a constructor that accepts values, a codec to serialize those values, and a `test` method to handle what to do with them.
+A resource condition consists of three parts:
+- a constructor that accepts values
+- a codec to serialize those values
+- a `test` method to handle what to do with them

 We'll create a new class for the resource condition, named `DateMatchesResourceCondition`.
 First, create a new `record` that accepts an `int` for the month, and an `int` for the day: